The most powerful way to keep your disks clean of Mac metadata.

 2. Choose whether you would like the BlueHarvest to ignore or clean these disks/folder.

-To clean items in the Finder, simply Control-click the folder, disk or Zip archive you wish to clean then select “Clean using BlueHarvest” from the menu.
+To clean items, select "Clean Using BlueHarvest" from the BlueHarvet menu in the menubar or, in the Finder, simply Control-click the folder, disk or Zip archive you wish to clean and select “Clean using BlueHarvest” from the menu.
 This will clean the item according to your current BlueHarvest preferences.
 When you clean Zip archives, all MacOS specific files are removed from the archive.
-(See the FAQ for more details of Zip cleaning).
-To have BlueHarvest eject a volume after it has been cleaned hold down the option key on your keyboard when you select “Clean using BlueHarvest”.
+To have BlueHarvest eject a disk after it has been cleaned hold down the option key when you select “Clean using BlueHarvest”.

 To stop BlueHarvest from deleting ._ AppleDouble files for files with a particular extension (e.g jpg), MacOS Type code or to get BlueHarvest to ignore certain folders or volumes click the “Whitelist” button in the lower left of the BlueHarvest preferences.